 Did you know?

-A recently completed restoration project, part funded by the Heritage Lottery and Big Lottery funds, returned the spectacular chapel to its original glory.
+A recently completed restoration project, part funded by the National Lottery Heritage and Community funds, returned the spectacular chapel to its original glory.
 A new café and visitors centre by the North Lodge and an exciting calendar of events has made Brompton one of the most unique cemeteries in London.